Drupal e-Commerce Module Advanced Use

 In order to calculate the shipping costs for a customer's order, the Drupal e-commerce module supports two approaches — the Shipping API and Flexicharge.
 The former works in conjunction with shipping modules, such as those for USPS, FedEx, and UPS in the United States, as well as the postal services of Australia and Canada.

-For purposes of illustration, we will try to set up shipping for FedEx and UPS, by also enabling the Shipcalc module, in Administer > Site building > Modules.
+For purposes of illustration, I will try to set up shipping for FedEx and UPS, by also enabling the Shipcalc module, in Administer > Site building > Modules.

 Within Administer > E-Commerce configuration, there is now a new section for Shipping.
 (Oddly, FedEx is not listed.)